jbrower95/IMImageTransform/README.md

 Usage:

+Copy the two files -
+	IMTranformAgent.h , IMTransformAgent.m
+To your project's directory

 Most of the methods are class methods inside of the IMTransformAgent Class.

 First, get the raw data of the image as an array of unsigned chars: